VCD Theory Design elements and principles

 The adjustments that have been made to the arranging of type - known as typesetting.
 (Case, alignment, colour, size, leading, tracking, kerning, etc).

-In addition look for the ways type forms and type setting conventions and processes are used to engage audiences.
+Look for the ways type forms and type setting conventions and processes are used to engage audiences.
 How have shape, colour, weight been used to attract a particular age, gender or cultural group?

 A knowledge of all of the aspects of type shown here is essential for a detailed analysis of type.

 They flyer uses a large heading for the name of the film 'The Hurt Locker'.
 In the upper half of the format are three lines of a modern, bold, sans serif capitalised type in a face like Helvetica Black.
 The type is force justified bringing the ends of each line to fill the space and is tightly tracked with very tight leading to make it appear as a block.
-As if it is impenetrable wall.
+Like an impenetrable wall.
 The almost solid positive form of the type, set against a black background is ideal for the technique of making it transparent revealing action from the film through the letters.
 Beneath this super strong title are several rows of reversed out (white) extremely condensed capitals in a light version of the same font.
 This light type counter balances the weight of the title.

 Balance in visual communication refers to the arrangement of components on two sides of a seen or implied vertical axis.
 There are two ways to balance a composition.